Longtime Trump Aide Stephanie Grisham To Be Next White House Press Secretary

 Former Trump campaign manager Corey Lewandowski, who worked with Grisham on the campaign, called it a "great choice."

 "She has been on the #TrumpTrain since Day 1.
-Big Congrats!!," Lewandoski tweeted.
+Big Congrats!!"
+Lewandoski tweeted.

-Grisham did not respond to a request from NPR and questions whether she would reinstate regular press briefings.
+Grisham did not respond to questions from NPR about whether she would reinstate regular press briefings.